DV

 Strategy & risk

-ULTY tracks Basket (High Volatility stocks) with a covered call approach, while YMAX tracks Basket (Yieldmax ETFs) using a covered call strategy.
+ULTY tracks Basket (High Volatility stocks) with a covered call approach, while YMAX tracks Basket (Yieldmax ETFs) with a covered call approach.
+Beta is 1.3581 for ULTY and 1.5515 for YMAX, indicating ULTY is less volatile relative to the market.

 Fund details